The Pentagon War

 For dramatic effect, Josh pulsed the maneuvering thrusters, edging him around the mass of cables until their center resoved into an eight-meter disk of red cabling.
 "This agglomeration before us is the heart of the hyper bomb, called the lens.
 When the moment arrives, half a tonne of positrons and electrons will come shooting down those cables and meet in the center, annihilating each other and turning completely into gamma rays.
 There will be enough gamma rays to turn anything in their path supernova-hot, even the rocky core of an asteroid.
 Fortunately for me, those gamma rays are all going to come out of the electron side; the Mad Scientist found that out the hard way.
 That's the side with all the black cables.
 We're looking at the positron side right now, where all the red cables are."

 Monidas Chen's eyes stayed glued to the countdown in the corner of the monitor.
 A thrill of nervous anticipation shook him as it crossed the one-minute mark and ticked toward zero.
 This view, straight down the bomb's gullet from such close range, was a treat he hadn't expected.
 He could even make out one or two individual conduits in the lens; they all looked exactly as he expected them to.
 Even at this late date, when all had been checked and re-checked weeks ago, he couldn't shake the nagging sensation that he'd missed something.
-A good scientist or engineer of any stripe had to embrace caution and worry as his bedfellows, especially when the efforts of so many other people were at stake.
+A good scientist or engineer of any stripe kept caution and worry as his bedfellows, and had to embrace both, especially when the efforts of so many other people were at stake.
 The feed triggers?
 No, he reassured himself, they were all synchronized down to the femtosecond, with the the different lengths of wiring measured down to a tenth of a millimeter and all their propagation delays carefully calculated.
 The Mad Scientist himself had been sloppier when he'd wired up his own bomb.
 The field equation solutions?
 No, they'd been checked more often than any other piece of this puzzle.
 Only the solutions that predicted utter nonsense — infinite energies, imaginary time, etc. — had been discarded, and all other solutions for an EDL violation had been accounted for.

 "Ten seconds!"
 Josh's voice rang in their ears.
 "Hold onto your hats!"